Lithuania National Overview

 Overview of Higher Music Education System

-In Lithuania, there are two types of higher education institutions: colleges and universities.
-The mission of universities is to carry out fundamental, applied and experimental research or professional art and artistic research, and provide related university level studies.
-Studies at colleges are more practical and related to applied, experimental research and/or professional art.
 Colleges offer three-year bachelor degree studies and confer professional bachelor degrees.
-Universities offer at least two cycles of studies: bachelor and master studies.
+Universities offer at least two cycles of studies: bachelor (BA) and master (MA) studies.
 All higher education institutions in Lithuania are authorised to award degrees by the Ministry of Education and Science of the Republic of Lithuania (in the first and second study cycles), and the Research Council of Lithuania (in the third study cycle).

-Bologna process: The two-cycle study system was introduced in Lithuania already in 1993, therefore implementation of the Bologna principles was a natural shift towards internationalisation of the study system, mobility and recognition of studies and qualifications gained abroad, and implementation of related instruments such as ECTS (ECTS replaced the national credit system in 2011), and Diploma Supplement (since 2005).
-Quality assurance is an important and ongoing process at each higher education institution (HEI) in Lithuania.
-All HEIs and every study programme offered at each study cycle has to run through external assessment and accreditation (every 6 years), which is organised and monitored by the Centre for Quality Assessment in Higher Education (member of European ENIC/NARIC, www.skvc.lt).
+Bologna process: The two-cycle study system was already introduced in Lithuania in 1993, therefore implementation of the Bologna principles was a natural shift towards internationalisation of the study system, mobility and recognition of studies and qualifications gained abroad, and implementation of related instruments such as ECTS (ECTS replaced the national credit system in 2011), and Diploma Supplement (since 2005).
+Quality assurance is an important and ongoing process at each higher education institution (hereinafter – HEI) in Lithuania.
+In Lithuania, a national system of internal and external quality assurance in higher education is in place, in line with the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
+Periodically (at least every 7 years) an external studies and higher education institutions’ evaluation is performed.
+Higher education institutions may carry out only accredited study programmes.
+External quality assurance in Lithuania is performed by an independent national quality assurance agency – the Centre for Quality Assessment in Higher Education (SKVC), which is registered in the European Quality Assurance Register for Higher Education (EQAR).

 |Total number of institutions||

-Professional music training is offered at five higher education institutions:
+Professional music training is offered at four higher education institutions:

 |Total number of music students||